rescala-lang/REScala/README.md

 REScala
 =======

-REScala - remplementation keeping only the EScala interface
+REScala - reimplementation keeping only the EScala interface